equal-learning/cloud-automation/iac/golang/go-tour/how-to-think-in-go.md

 - intended for program structure, not maximum performance !!
 - but still can keep all the cores humming nicely
 - ... and some programs are nicer even if not parallel at all
+<> Compiles into a single binary
+- Using static linking, Go actually combining all dependency libraries and modules into **one single binary** file based on OS type and architecture.”

 A specification of behavior ::